pier-bezuhoff/clonium/README.md

 - [ ] Optimize strategies (especially _clips3_ and _holes3_ and more).
 - [ ] Add other strategies.
 - [ ] Better GUI.
+- [ ] Try on other OSs.
-- [ ] Compile and check on Windows.
+- [ ] Make executables for Linux and Windows.